-- For Safer Internet Day 2022, we engaged with a local School (St Edmund’s), to give a presentation and support with their interactive sessions (Kent news story).
+- On 8th February 2022 (Safer Internet Day), we engaged with a local school (Junior School of St Edmund’s School), to give a presentation and support with their interactive sessions (Kent news story).

 - Jason Nurse was featured in Fantastic Jobs and How to Get Them, a book published by Oxford University Press as part of its famous Oxford Reading Tree TreeTops series (Kent news story).